bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="map-widget", width=350, center=true) }}
 {{ easy_image(src="map-config", width=350, center=true) }}

-In future it will be possible to set the current vehicle position, and click to guide the vehicle to new positions.
+For vehicles with a supporting autopilot firmware and valid position estimate it is also possible to guide the vehicle to a new position via GoTo commands (which can be sent by clicking a target location on the map, and clicking the GoTo button).

+{{ easy_image(src="goto", width=100, center=true) }}

+It is [not currently possible](https://github.com/bluerobotics/cockpit/issues/1513) to manually specify the vehicle's current position, GPS origin, or home location.

 ##### Video Player